wandb/terraform-aws-wandb/docs/v8-upgrade-guide.md

-# Upgrading the EKS module from v17 to v20
+# Terraform AWS WandB Upgrade to Version 8

 This document describes the changes to `modules/app_eks` that accompany bumping `terraform-aws-modules/eks/aws` from `~> 17.23` to `~> 20.37`, the implementation